Digital-Sherlock/udacity-dynamic-risk-asssessment-system/README.md

 # A Dynamic Risk Assessment System

-The system is designed to predict he attrition risk of each of the company's 10,000 clients.
+The system is designed to predict attrition risk of each of the company's 10,000 clients.

 ## Technical Details